 When negotiating each executive officer's severance payments and benefits, our Compensation Committee took into consideration an analysis of the severance payments and benefits provided to similarly situated executives at our Peer Group companies.
 The severance payments and benefits payable to each of our NEOs upon a qualifying termination of employment generally include a cash payment based on a multiple of his base salary (other than Mr. Del Rio), a pro-rata portion of any annual cash incentive actually earned for the year of termination of employment, continuation or payment in respect of certain benefits and, in certain cases only, accelerated or continued vesting of outstanding equity awards.
 We do not believe that our NEOs should be entitled to any cash severance payments or benefits merely because of a change in control of our Company.
 Accordingly, none of our NEOs are entitled to any such payments or benefits upon the occurrence of a change in control of our Company unless there is an actual termination (other than for "cause") or constructive termination of employment for "good reason" just prior to or following the change in control (a "double-trigger" arrangement).
-Similarly, none of our NEOs are entitled to receive any automatic "single trigger" equity vesting upon the occurrence of a change as those generally offered to our other employees (although vacation benefits may differ).
+Similarly, none of our NEOs are entitled to receive any automatic "single trigger" equity vesting upon the occurrence of a change in control of our Company, and severance protections for equity awards also require an actual termination (other than for "cause") or constructive termination of employment for "good reason" just prior to or following the change in control.